github/opensource.guide/_articles/how-to-contribute.md

 You should usually open a pull request in the following situations:

-* Submit trivial fixes (for example, a typo, a broken link or an obvious error)
+* Submit trivial fixes (for example, a typo, a broken link or an obvious error).
-* Start work on a contribution that was already asked for, or that you've already discussed, in an issue
+* Start work on a contribution that was already asked for, or that you've already discussed, in an issue.

 A pull request doesn't have to represent finished work.
 It's usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a "WIP" (Work in Progress) in the subject line.
 You can always add more commits later.

 If the project is on GitHub, here's how to submit a pull request:

 * **[Fork the repository](https://guides.github.com/activities/forking/)** and clone it locally.
 Connect your local to the original "upstream" repository by adding it as a remote.
 Pull in changes from "upstream" often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
-(See more detailed instructions [here](https://help.github.com/articles/syncing-a-fork/).)
+(See more detailed instructions [here](https://help.github.com/articles/syncing-a-fork/).).
 * **[Create a branch](https://guides.github.com/introduction/flow/)** for your edits.
-* **Reference any relevant issues** or supporting documentation in your PR (for example, "Closes #37.")
+* **Reference any relevant issues** or supporting documentation in your PR (for example, "Closes #37.").
 * **Include screenshots of the before and after** if your changes include differences in HTML/CSS.
 Drag and drop the images into the body of your pull request.
 * **Test your changes!** Run your changes against any existing tests if they exist and create new ones when needed.
 Whether tests exist or not, make sure your changes don't break the existing project.
 * **Contribute in the style of the project** to the best of your abilities.
 This may mean using indents, semi-colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge, others to understand and maintain in the future.